wolfSSL/wolfssl-examples/X9.146/README.md

 On the client side, during the call to `DoTls13CertificateVerify()` look for messages that indicate both conventional and post-quantum verification:

-For example, if you are doing ECDSA with Falcon, you will see the following:
+For example, if you are doing ECDSA with MLDSA, you will see the following:

 ```
 Doing ECC peer cert verify
 wolfSSL Entering EccVerify
 wolfSSL Leaving EccVerify, return 0
-Doing Falcon peer cert verify
+Doing MLDSA peer cert verify
 wolfSSL Leaving DoTls13CertificateVerify, return 0
 ```